android/codelab-android-using-kotlin/README.md

 Getting Started
 ---------------
-1. Download the code.
+1. Clone the repo. `git clone https://github.com/rcgroot/android-using-kotlin.git`
-2. Pick either the starter or finished directory and open the respective folder in Android Studio 3.0.
+2. Switch to the beginning tap `git checkout step-1` and open `MyAddressBook` in Android Studio 3.1
 3. Run the app.
+4. Open the markdown file 1_Introduction.md in the directory `Workshop/` and begin

 License